litlpoet/GitPractice/README.md

 GitPractice
 ===========

-Repository for practicing Git by myself
+Repository for practicing Git by myself.